Supreme Court rules against Georgia in copyright dispute

 The nonprofit distributed and made available online copies of the Official Code of Georgia Annotated.
 The state sued in July 2015, arguing the annotations include analysis and guidance added by a third-party publisher and are protected by copyright.

 Malamud’s organization countersued two months later, arguing that its activities didn’t infringe upon copyright laws.
+Malamud said in an email Monday that he was happy with the opinion.

+“Now it’s time to get to work and make the law more useful and accessible to the people,” he wrote.

+Legislative Counsel Richard Ruskell said in an email that he was reviewing the decision and had no further comment.